Werner-Staeblein/Project-1/README.md

 * remove redundant .css files in fontawesome folder so that only the fontawesome .css in the folder that are used in the project (reduces render-blocking files and increases site-load speed)

-* ARIA warnings in lighthouse addressed with aria-labels and use of role.
+* ARIA warnings in lighthouse addressed with aria-labels and use of role to ensure conformity with accessibility guidelines across all pages

 * ARIA warning on contrast.
 Occassionally, the lighthouse testing showed an insufficient contrast (scores reported yb lighthouse not always consistent with various test cycles).
 Change of colors and background colors to ensure sufficient contrast